Three Main Rivals Face Off In Swedens Tight Election Race - UrduPoint

 If she loses the election, she will become Sweden's shortest-serving prime minister since 1936.

-- The conservative welcoming the far-right - Her main challenger for the prime ministership, conservative Moderates Party chief Ulf Kristersson hopes to end the Social Democrats' eight years in power.
+- Gambling with the far-right - Her main challenger for the prime ministership, conservative Moderates Party chief Ulf Kristersson hopes to end the Social Democrats' eight years in power.

 The 58-year-old is gambling that his historic welcoming of the once-pariah far-right Sweden Democrats into the right-wing fold will pay off and supply the majority he needs in parliament.